Texting and Driving Accidents

 Texting while driving is one of the leading causes of car accidents in New Mexico.
 Drivers who take their eyes off the road for only a few seconds run the risk of rear-ending another driver during a traffic jam, causing a head-on collision on a curvy road or broadsiding another car at an intersection.
 The damage caused by an inattentive driver can be catastrophic, resulting in severe, and life-threatening, injuries.

 Texting and driving in New Mexico is a primary offense, meaning that a police officer can stop and cite a driver specifically for distracted driving.
 While police do their best to curb texting and driving, some drivers who engage in this distracting behavior go under the radar.
 If their negligence caused your car accident, consulting with an experienced Albuquerque car accident attorney who help you seek the justice you deserve.
 Attorney Andras Szantho has helped hundreds of car accident victims, like yourself, maximize their compensation.
 He can fight for you every step of the way.
 Contact attorney Szantho and find out how he can help you.

 Juggling other tasks while driving is never safe, no matter how skilled a driver may think he or she is.
 It only takes a split second of being immersed in your handheld device to cause an accident that results in a severe or deadly injury to another driver.

-- Rear-end accidents: These accidents can happen when traffic slows down, at a traffic light, at a stop sign or when a vehicle is turning right from a side street.
+- Rear-end accidents: These car accidents can happen when traffic slows down, at a traffic light, at a stop sign or when a car is turning right from a side street.